Vladacdc/TransIT.API/readme.md

 6) Choose TransIT profile [Screenshot](./images/TransITProfile.jpg);
 7) Start Project (F5);
-8) Do not close created chrome tab with swagger or console application until you want server to stop;
+8) Do not close created web browser tab with swagger or console application until you want server to stop;

 #### Possible Errors and how to fix them
 <details close>